 - Studying abroad

 We do not ask students to disclose disabilities or other personal information when they request an extended appointment.
-To request a 50-minute appointment, students should contact Jennifer Torreano, Knowledge Market Manager, at [email protected].
+To request a 50-minute appointment, students should contact Jennifer Torreano, Director of the Knowledge Market, at [email protected].

 Recommending Students to be Consultants

 While we only hire once per year, the Library Research Center and Digital Creator Lab accept recommendations for students with the potential to become great consultants all year round!
 We keep lists of students who have been recommended by faculty and staff, and we reach out to those students when our applications open.
-To recommend a student for a job as a consultant, please email the appropriate person below:
+To recommend a student for a job as a consultant, please email Jennifer Torreano, Director of the Knowledge Market.